 The AS3’s medium feel is suitable for the majority of body types and sleeping positions, which is why it is our best selling mattress.
 Side and combination sleepers may find the increased pressure relief near their shoulders and hips especially comfortable.

 A 3-inch Bio-Pur® surface contours the curves of our body to alleviate high-pressure areas.
 It is followed by a 2-inch Affinity foam with HIVE® technology to maintain purposeful support by lifting our head, torso, and feet while relaxing our hips and shoulders.

 A 7-inch Bio-Core® base reinforces the top two layers, inhibits excessive sinking, and increases the mattress’s lifespan.
 The12-inch foam layers rest inside our signature airy cover.

-The popular AS3 comes in a hybrid option as well.
+The popular AS3 comes in a hybrid option.
 Memory foam and pocketed coils create a plush yet responsive mattress fit to relieve the pressure from side and combination sleepers’ hips and shoulders while also preserving their spine.

-The AS3 Hybrid’s 3-inch Bio-Pur® comfort layer cushions and relieves heavy weight while 8 inches of pocket coils provide targeted support to the shoulders, back, and hips.
+The AS3 Hybrid’s 3-inch Bio-Pur® comfort layer cushions and relieves heavy weight while 8 inches of pocket coils provide support.
 The top two layers are upheld by 1 inch of Bio-Core®, enhancing the quality of the bed.